phamdinhha/serverless-notification-center/README.md

 ## Lamdas
 ### Authorizer
-Handle authorization when client connect to the websocket API, you can write your own custom lambda authorizer Custom authorizer have to return the policy document that specify the allowed actions on the specified resources
+Handle authorization when client connect to the websocket API, you can write your own custom lambda authorizer.
+Custom authorizer have to return the policy document that specify the allowed actions on the specified resources.
 ```
 return {
     "principalId": claims["email"],